volkerrath/Py4MT2/README.md

  - 	**py4mt/scripts** and **py4mt/scripts2**
  	Contains the scripts  for preprocessing, visualization, and preparing the inversion of MT data.
-The workflow for reading and processing Jacobians from ModEM outputs (original & new)
+The scripts in the former directory will move to the latter in the process of adaption.
-	has been moved to https://github.com/volkerrath/JacoPyAN.
+	The workflow for reading and processing Jacobians from ModEM outputs (original & new) has been moved to https://github.com/volkerrath/JacoPyAN.

 - 	**py4mt/notebooks**